sseamonds/stock_data_tracker/README.md

   - prefix : any subfolders (I use bronze/ and silver/ for my clean and calcs lambdas)
   - this will automatically add a [resource-based policy](https://docs.aws.amazon.com/lambda/latest/dg/access-control-resource-based.html) allowing S3 to invoke your lambda function
     - or you can choose en existing role with a cloudWatch log policy, S3 write policy and select it
-- Add a layer for awswrangler/pandas
+- Add a layer for awswrangler/pandas (if a lambda operates on parquet data in S3)
   - I use 'AWSSDKPandas-Python312' which is one of the available options when adding a layer
   - the layer should contain any non-core python modules that you'd need
     - in this case we needed awswrangler, numpy, pandas